tomjoht/tomjoht.github.io/_posts/2020/7/2020-07-12-writing-productivity-tip-focus-sessions.md

 - writing
 keywords:
 rebrandly: https://idratherbewriting.site/
 description: "I'm trying out a new writing productivity tip that seems to be working fairly well for me: focus sessions.
 A writing focus session is a one-hour session focused on a writing task.
 I made a goal last week of doing four writing focus sessions (at work) each day.
 I figured I should at least be able to devote half of my work day as a professional technical writer doing writing.
-This technique has boosted my writing productivity last week."
+This technique has boosted my writing productivity recently."
 podcast_link: https://dts.podtrac.com/redirect.mp3/s3.us-west-1.wasabisys.com/idbwmedia.com/podcasts/focussessions.mp3
 podcast_file_size: "7.4 MB"
 podcast_duration: "08:08"